reflex-media/lesgo-docs/docs/advance/cache.md

 ## Configuration

-Update the following environment variables
+Update the following environment variables to start using AWS ElastiCache.

 ```bash
 # Set the AWS ElastiCache Redis endpoint uri